timely_logging/

 offset: Duration,

-/// shared buffer of accumulated log events
+/// container builder to produce buffers of accumulated log events

 action: A,